-Importing and Exporting system settings
+Importing system settings

-If your Profile XP systems are connected by an Ethernet network, you can import or export configurations to quickly set up two machines the same way.
-Imported or exported configurations take immediate effect.
+If your Profile XP systems are connected by an Ethernet network, you can import configurations to quickly set up two machines the same way.
+Imported configurations take immediate effect.

-NOTE: When a new configuration is imported or exported, the current configuration is lost.
-Be sure to save the current configuration using the Save As command before using Import or Export.
+NOTE: When a new configuration is imported, the current configuration is lost.
+Be sure to use the "Save a copy" command in the File menu if you want to save the current configuration before using Import.

-When you import or export a configuration, you can select whether you want to modify hardware settings, channel configuration, or both.
+When you import a configuration, you can select whether you want to modify hardware settings, channel configuration, or both.
 Channel configurations are used by applications and specify what video, audio, and timecode resources makeup each channel.
 The hardware settings specify the video and audio hardware setup for the Profile XP system.